82-year-old Ahmadi manager of a bookshop and optician store

 Propagating the Ahmadiyya faith and stirring up “religious hatred” and “sectarianism”

-Sentence: Three years in prison under the Penal Code for blasphemy and five years under the Anti-Terrorism Act on January 2, 2016
+After three years in prison under the Penal Code for blasphemy and five years under the Anti-Terrorism Act, Abdul Shakoor was released on March 18, 2019.

 Before his arrest, Mr. Shakoor was the manager of an optician’s store and bookshop in the main bazaar of Rabwah (also known as Chenab Nagar), Punjab province, Pakistan.
 The population of the Ahmadiyya community in Rabwah is about 70,000 about 95 percent of the city’s total population.
 Many view the city as the de facto headquarters of Pakistan’s Ahmadiyya community.

 On December 2, 2015, officials from the Counter Terrorism Department of the Punjab Police and Pakistan’s Elite Force raided the bookshop Mr. Shakoor managed.
 He was arrested along with the shop’s assistant, Mazhar Abbas – a Shia Muslim – accused of selling an Ahmadiyya commentary on the Qur’an, among other publications.
 The officials confiscated Ahmadiyya publications during that raid and a later raid that took place on December 9.
 After their arrest, the two men were held in unknown locations and were not permitted to contact their families.